xonixx/xonixx.github.io/bytebeat_gawk.md

 Not long ago I came across this link http://kmkeen.com/awk-music/.
 The blog post describes a simple awk script that is able to generate harmonious audio sounds.

-I immediately recalled the [bytebeat](http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html) - a technique of generating interesting sound effects and even the whole melodies in couple lines of C code.
+I immediately recalled the [bytebeat](http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html) -- a technique of generating interesting sound effects and even the whole melodies in couple lines of C code.

 I thought -- would it be possible (just for fun, of course) to convert some of bytebeats from C to GAWK?

 Why AWK?
-Because [I'm fan of it](awk.md).
+Because [I'm a huge fan of it](awk.md).
 Why particularly GNU AWK?
 Because only GNU AWK variant has built-in [bitwise functions](https://www.gnu.org/software/gawk/manual/html_node/Bitwise-Functions.html).

+Below I would like to share with you the result of my effort (link to YouTube, please turn down the volume a bit before you click, just in case):

 [![Bytebeat with Gawk](https://img.youtube.com/vi/qOenoyBO7XY/0.jpg)](https://www.youtube.com/watch?v=qOenoyBO7XY)